PathwayCommons/guide/_datasets/TCGA_Ovarian_Cancer/process-data.md

 \end{equation}
 $$

-The 'kilobase of exon model' correction is necessary to correct for comparison of different species *within* the same sample.
+The 'kilobase of exon model' referred to by Mortazavi *et al.* is necessary to correct for comparison of different species *within* the same sample.
 This arises due to the RNA fragmentation step performed prior to library creation: Longer loci generate more fragments and hence more reads.
 This is not required when comparing the same RNA species *between* samples such as in differential expression analysis.

 ### Trimmed mean of M-values